agent18/coursera-getting-and-cleaning-data/CodeBook.md

 - AverageVariable: Several parameters are extracted from the recorded data.
 What the parameters mean is dealt with in the following sub-section

-- Value: The value of the AverageVariable denoted.
+- Value: The value of the `AverageVariable` denoted for a given `Subject` and given `Activity`.
 The value ranges from [-1,1] as they are normalized.
 As a result they have no units.

 ## AverageValue